ftao1/packer-builds/README.md

 ## Usage

-Make sure all the required software (listed above) is installed, then cd into one of the box directories and run:
+Make sure all the required software (listed above) is installed, then cd into the **rocky94** directory and run:

     $ packer build -force -timestamp-ui rocky94.pkr.hcl